All Episodes

 So I think that the State Department is underestimating every category.

-Our citizens, our SIB holders, their families, the SIB applicants, our partners that were seeking to get out of there.
+Our citizens, our SIB holders, their families, the SIB applicants, our partners that we're seeking to get out of there.

-They're going to face torture, they'll be raped, children will be taken as child brides.
+Children will be taken as child brides.

 The conditions are just atrocious.